Professor — Ph.D., Johns Hopkins University

 - Campus Mail Code: D1300

-His work, Subtle Bodies: Representing Angels in Byzantium (2001), was published by The University of California Press, and his examination of frames and framing in Byzantine art, Sacred Shock: Framing Visual Experience in Byzantium, was published by Penn State University Press in 2004.
+Subtle Bodies: Representing Angels in Byzantium (2001), was published by The University of California Press, and his examination of frames and framing in Byzantine art, Sacred Shock: Framing Visual Experience in Byzantium, was published by Penn State University Press in 2004.
 Current projects include art and identity amongst Christians of the medieval eastern Mediterranean, philhellenism in Renaissance France, and Byzantine manuscripts, like the eleventh-century Psalter, Vat. gr.
-752 (with Barbara Crostini) and the extraordinarily diverse cultures of the pocket empire at Trebizond in the late Middle Ages.
+752 (with Barbara Crostini), and the extraordinarily diverse cultures of the pocket empire at Trebizond in the late Middle Ages.

 T C 302 • Images Of Hellenism

 This class examines the traditions of Hellenism in art and culture from the age of Homer to the twentieth century.
 We will focus on paradigmatic monuments of Hellenic culture (Mycenae, Parthenon, Venus de Milo, Hagia Sophia, and other less well-known monuments like late medieval Crete, the work of Makriyiannis and modern painting), all the while making connection to significant works of literary culture (Homer, Sophocles, Thucydides, Paul the Silentiary, the Patriarch Photius, Cavafy, Elytis and Seferis, for example).
 We will study these works of art and literature not only to appreciate the extraordinary achievement of Hellenism from the pre-historic to the modern period, but also to understand the dynamic relationship of art and literature in that tradition—and in our own.

 1. To gain a basic understanding of some key concepts concerning history of art and architecture.
 To do so, learning about styles and formal elements of art and architecture will be key, but further extracting meaning from those styles and elements will be the ultimate skill learned.